 surreal module run --fnc test_io demo.surli

-To see the help information and usage instructions, in a terminal run the surreal sql --help command without any further arguments.
-This command gives general information on the arguments, inputs, and additional options for the sql command.
+To see the help information and usage instructions, in a terminal run the surreal module --help command without any further arguments.
+This output lists subcommands, global options, and shared logging flags for the module command.

 Manage and execute WASM modules